 You must be currently enrolled in our lesson program to be eligible to lease one of our lesson horses.
 You must be able to independently get your horse from the paddock, tack up and ride safely and confidently on your own.
 Your instructor must evaluate and approve your current riding level for safety reasons.
 In addition, leases are available only if our school horses are available during your requested times.

-Once your instructor has approved you to lease, please bring in a list of proposed times to our Lead Riding Instructor or Equine Programs Director and your prefered lease horse choices.
+Once your instructor has approved you to lease, please bring in a list of proposed times to our Lead Riding Instructor or Equine Programs Director and your preferred lease horse choices.
 We will determine when or if times and days are available for each horse.
 From there, we will confirm your alloted 2 riding times per week and which horse you will be riding.
 Lease payments are due at the beginning of each month.
 Lessee must continue to take a minimum of 2 lessons per month.

 Do you ever offer Horse Shows?